pyos/cone/README.md

 ### On supported platforms

-Probably all UNIX-like OS on x86-64.
+Probably all UNIX-like OS on x86-64 or arm64.
 Tested on Linux and macOS.

 Supporting other architectures is a simple matter of adding relevant assembler code to `cone_switch` and `cone_body`, as well as stack setup code to `cone_spawn_on`.